suph4rd/NB4444/README.md

 # In develop now:
 1) Finance control system
+  - fix middle count price for each row
 2) going to Single Page Application (DRF + Vue.js)

 # Information for clone: